thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 Note that we can also use the online tool [matrixstorm](http://matrixstorm.com/avr/hextobin/ihexconverter.html) to do this.

-Now that we have our binary, we need to identify for which architecture it was compiled for.
+Now that we have our binary, we need to identify which architecture it was compiled for.

 ``` console
 file chest.bin
 chest.bin: data
 ```

-Well, our beloved friend `file` didn't recognized the file format.
+Well, our beloved friend `file` didn't recognize the file format.
 At that point, we have several options to discover the architecture:

-* compile a sample project for many architectures and clustering the outputs using correlation techniques like binary diffing in the hope of identifying the correct architecture
+* compiling a sample project for many architectures and clustering the outputs using correlation techniques like binary diffing in the hope of identifying the correct architecture
 * try disassembling for many architectures in the hope of discovering the right code
 * googling the HEX